Codeepy/Share.it/README.md

 ## Screenshots

-We are using NginX web server to serve Share.It web application.
+We are using NginX web server to serve Share.it web application.
 The back-end system is based-on Django web framework with SQLite database.

 ![Koding](https://koding.com/a/site.landing/images/slideshow/2x/ss-terminal.png "Koding")
 ![Koding](https://koding.com/a/site.landing/images/slideshow/2x/ss-ide.png "Koding")